Housing in Groningen or Leeuwarden

 - Finding a room on the open market

 The local municipal government has set up a website in partnership with the education institutions in the city to help students better understand the housing market in the city.
 You can find this at At Home in Groningen.

-- The university does not endorse any of them as they are private organisations, but you are welcome to.
+The university does not endorse any of them as they are private organisations.

 - It is usually extremely competitive, as most of our students are unable to find a room in SSH.

 - Negative experiences often arise because the open market for student rooms is quite unregulated in terms of how successful students are selected.